rpoleski/MulensModel/developers_board.md

 * Install
   * makefile for Windows (basic instructions exist already)
+  * setup.py should use Extensions instead of custom makefile
 * Documentation
   * Sagan workshop hands-on activity in MM
   * Add \_\_repr\_\_ functions to Lens and Source